 The childcare provider you use must be registered with Social Care and Social Work Improvement Scotland (SCSWIS).

 Any assistance from the college’s childcare fund is paid directly to the childcare provider.
 Payments are also subject to attendance checks and parents will be eligible for any costs that are not met by the college.

 The housing fund is for assistance with rent/mortgage costs if you have your own permanent accommodation and are financially responsible for these costs.
 You will only receive a percentage of your housing costs as this is a cash limited fund.

-Students who are eligible for housing benefits/housing allowance must apply to the council in the first instance.
-Those who may be eligible include young people under 21, lone parents, families where parents are both full-time students and benefit claimants.
+Students who are eligible for housing benefits/housing allowance from the council or housing element from Universal Credit must apply to the council or DWP in the first instance.

 Where you are required to purchase items required for your course, please submit receipts to student funding and we will look at refunding these costs to you.